Francisco Goya and his paintings

 He had eight children by the same wife, Josefa Bayeu, only one of whom, Francisco Javier, survived to adulthood.
 He seems not to have been particularly loyal to Josefa but his affection for his son was profound and he made vigorous efforts to advance Javier's social status and property as his sole heir.
 A severe and still incompletely diagnosed disease he suffered in 1792 while in the south of Spain left Goya completely deaf and, in many ways, cut off from his previous life.
 But it would be wrong to exaggerate as occurs in the case of Beethovem the tragedy of this isolation.
 One of the most remarkable aspects of Goya's life is how successfully he retained friendships and, in fact, maintained royal and aristocratic favor.
 In turn, as evidenced by his retreat to France in 1824. the deeply oppressive quality of the restored monarchy in Spain following the French defeat in 1813 must have certainly pressed on Goya sorely.
 But perhaps political analogies to artistic patterns of creation are too facile.
 We have no notion of Goya's response to the opening in 1819 of the Prado museum as a public institutiom a moment of great liberality nor do we know what he thought of Fernando VII's suppression of a liberal constitution the following year.

-Today, along with Titian, El Greco, and Caravaggio, Goya is regarded both as the last of the Old Masters and the first of the moderns.
-The subversive imaginative element in his art, as well as his bold handling of paint, provided a model for the work of later generations of artists, notably Edouard Manet, Paul Cezanne Edgar Degas, and and through them Goya influenced some of the greatest artists of the 20th Century, such as Pablo Picasso.
+Today, along with Caravaggio, Rembrandt, and Johannes Vermeer, Francisco Goya is regarded both as the last of the Old Masters and the first of the moderns.
+The subversive imaginative element in his art, as well as his bold handling of paint, provided a model for the work of later generations of artists, notably Edouard Manet, Claude Monet, Paul Cezanne, and and through them Goya influenced some of the greatest artists of the 20th Century, such as Pablo Picasso and Vincent van Gogh.

 In his honour, Spain's main national film awards are called the Goya Awards.